ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 Banff Park Pass Options

 The Banff Lake Louise Tourism Board has a helpful tool that calculates which pass you should buy based on the number of days you will be in the park.
 Find that here.
 The annual pass is known as the Discovery Pass and is of great value.
-It provides access to all the National Parks of Canada and many National Sites.
-There is no annual pass to specific parks, such as just a Jasper Park Pass or Banff Park Pass.
+It provides access to all the national parks and national sites in Canada.
+There is no annual pass to specific parks, such as Jasper Park Pass or Banff Park Pass.

-What’s Included In My Canada National Park Pass?
+What’s Included In The Canada National Park Pass?

 Discovery Pass